Distilling Magic States in the Bicycle Architecture: Protocol-level Compression of Distillation Footprint: Recycling Logical Qubits

 We allow three classes of transformations that preserve triorthogonality and the encoded protocol: \begin{itemize} \item Column permutations, which reorder the commuting $\pi/8$ rotations. \item Row permutations within blocks, which reorder odd rows among themselves and even rows among themselves. \item Row additions over $\mathbb{F}_2$, which add one row to another while maintaining triorthogonality and logical content. \end{itemize}

 By applying these operations, we reshape $G$ so that many even rows share a right-aligned all-zero submatrix (early measurement) and many rows share a left-aligned all-zero submatrix (delayed initialization).
-In terms of the intervals $[f_i,\ell_i]$, these transformations shorten active windows and cluster their starts and ends, reducing the maximum overlap $\max_j |W(j)|$.
+In terms of the intervals $[f_i,\ell_i]$, these transformations shorten active windows and reduce the maximum overlap $\max_j |W(j)|$.

 Figure~\ref{fig:compress} illustrates this process for a 49-to-1 protocol.
-The original matrix has two prominent all-zero regions: a left block where several rows have long runs of leading zeros, and a right block where several even rows have long runs of trailing zeros.
-After suitable row additions and permutations, qubits freed by early-measured rows in the right block are recycled to support later-initialized rows in the left block.
+The original matrix has prominent left- and right-aligned all-zero regions.
+After suitable row additions and permutations, qubits freed by early-measured rows are recycled to support later-initialized rows.
 The resulting compressed matrix has a significantly reduced peak logical-qubit footprint while preserving triorthogonality and output error suppression.

 Finding the globally optimal compression is computationally hard.
-Even in the simplified case where $k = 0$ (no odd rows) and each even row has Hamming weight two, minimizing $\mathcal{C}(G)$ reduces to minimizing the cutwidth of a graph under a linear ordering, which is NP-hard.
-For realistic protocols with $n$ in the tens or higher, we therefore rely on bounds and heuristics.
+Even in the simplified case where $k = 0$ and each even row has Hamming weight two, minimizing $\mathcal{C}(G)$ reduces to the NP-hard cutwidth problem.
+For realistic protocols with $n$ in the tens or higher, we therefore rely on heuristics.
 In our experiments, simple greedy schemes that cluster row starts and ends, combined with targeted row additions, already yield substantial qubit savings and allow otherwise infeasible protocols to fit within a single BB patch.